Sudoite/ctf-writeups/README.md

 1. [MIPS](./PicoCTF2017/MIPS) (PicoCTF 2017): an example of reversing a MIPS binary containing branch-delay slots; I also used the SPIM simulator.

-## By Tool
+## Tricks

-(This section is mostly here to remind myself of various tricks to use when using tools.
+(This section is mostly here to remind myself of various tricks to use, mostly when using tools.
 Many of these are from other write-ups that I read after finishing my own write-ups.)

 ### GDB